1979–80 South Pacific cyclone season

 The 1979–80 South Pacific cyclone season saw mostly weak systems.

 Systems

 Tropical Cyclone Ofa

 Ofa was classified on December 9.
 For several days it slowly deepened and on December 12 attained peak intensity while moving eastward.
 Three days later Ofa was no more.

 Severe Tropical Cyclone Peni

 Peni existed from January 1 to 6.

 Tropical Cyclone Rae

 Rae lasted five days from February 2 to 7.
 It remained weak.

+Tropical Cyclone Simon

+Cyclone Simon entered the basin on February 28, making landfall in New Zealand as a tropical storm before dissipating on March 3.

 Severe Tropical Cyclone Sina

 During the opening days of March 1980, a broad trough of low pressure, extended from Vanuatu to Queensland, Australia.
 A tropical depression subsequently developed, along this trough during March 9, near Rennell Island in the Solomon Islands.
 Over the next few days the system initially moved south-eastwards into the Australian region, as it gradually developed further before it turned south-westwards towards the South Pacific during March 10.
 The Australian Bureau of Meteorology, subsequently reported that the depression, had developed into a tropical cyclone and named it Sina during March 11.
 The system subsequently moved south-eastwards and back into the South Pacific basin, where it continued to intensify and move south-eastwards.
 During March 13, the system peaked as a Category 3 severe tropical cyclone with 10-minute sustained wind speeds estimated at 120 km/h, as it passed about 200 km to the southwest of New Caledonia.
 After the system had peaked, it accelerated south-eastwards while gradually weakened and transitioning into a cold cored low.
 The system impacted northern New Zealand during March 15, before it was last noted during the following day.